Das NETTZ - networking initiative against hate speech

 Since 2017 Das NETTZ is funded by the foundation Robert Bosch Stiftung.
 The Federal Ministry for Family Affairs, Senior Citizens, Women and Youth with the federal programme "Live Democracy" was another funder from 2017 - 2019.
 Since 2020 we also receive funds from the foundation Stiftung Mercator.

-The NETTZ is a project of the betterplace lab, a digital-social think-and-do tank.
-We are the sister of betterplace.org, Germany's largest online donation platform.
+Between 2017 and 2022 Das NETTZ was a project of the betterplace lab, a digital-social think-and-do tank, the sister of betterplace.org, Germany's largest online donation platform.

 We want to shape digitization socially and make it usable for the common good.
 To this end, we conduct research and experiment in innovative projects.
 We build bridges between sectors and break open silos, in our heads, in organisations and in our society.
 Because it's not just about tools, it's about the social potential of digital transformation: How will we work together in the future?
 What values does digital change promote - individually and collectively?
 What will the just and sustainable world of tomorrow look like?
 We wrap our findings in studies, workshops, events or inspiring stories.